Graduate

 • Scores below 65 will not be considered for admission.

-• Any incomplete application will not be considered for admission
+• Any incomplete application will not be considered for admission.

 If you are applying from another university, the course titles may be different.
 Examples of course titles that will substitute for prerequisite requirements can be found below.
 This list is not all inclusive.
 Contact the OTD program